-The MFA in Dance Comprehensive Examination consists of three parts: the Comprehensive Examination Question is composed by the GSC; the Comprehensive Abstracts by the student's Project committee; and the Comprehensive Research Statement and Project Reflection by the student.
-In responding to these written examinations, students demonstrate broad knowledge of history, theory and practices in dance, and discuss specific issues within the field as they are related to selected areas of investigation.
-Following the presentation of the MFA Project, candidates will summarize, analyze and critically evaluate the final Project as well as contextualize the Project with reference to appropriate work, artists and literature.
+3. Project Reflection approved by the student's committee

+In completing these written examinations, students demonstrate broad knowledge of history, theory and practices in dance, and discuss specific issues within the field as they are related to selected areas of investigation.
+Following the presentation of the MFA Project, candidates summarize, analyze and critically evaluate the final Project as well as contextualize the Project with reference to appropriate work, artists and literature.

 The MFA Core Reading List constitutes a selection of disciplinary readings with which all graduates of the program should be familiar.
-It provides the primary resources for the Comprehensive Examination Question, and will undoubtedly be of further use for the Comprehensive Abstracts.
-Students should begin reading the required books during the summer prior to entering the program or as soon as possible.
+It provides a contextual resource for the Research Paper, and will undoubtedly be of further use for the Project Proposal, Field Review, and final Project Reflection.
+Students should begin reading the required books during the summer prior to entering the program.

 Students are expected to write the three parts of Comprehensive Examination by synthesizing the information gained from readings, viewings, discussions, and course work.
 Written responses should include substantiated statements in order to demonstrate an informed viewpoint utilizing the consulted resources.
 The student is expected to situate the individual voice within the points of view of sources.
-Do not consult with other students or your faculty advisor on any Comprehensive Examination response.
-If students require writing assistance, please go to the Center for the Study of Teaching and Writing (http://cstw.osu.edu/).
+If students require writing assistance, use the Center for the Study of Teaching and Writing (http://cstw.osu.edu/).

-Faculty readers of any part of the Comprehensive Examination will refer to the criteria listed below in making a Satisfactory/Unsatisfactory grade assessment.
+Faculty readers of any part of the Comprehensive Examination refer to the criteria listed below in making a Satisfactory/Unsatisfactory grade assessment.
 Successful completion includes: